hotosm/drone-tm/README.md

 <!-- markdownlint-restore -->
 <!-- prettier-ignore-end -->

-**Drone TM** is an integrated digital public good solution designed to harness the power of the crowd to generate high-resolution aerial maps of any location.
+**DroneTM** is an integrated digital public good solution designed to harness the power of the crowd to generate high-resolution aerial maps of any location.

 This innovative platform provides drone pilots, particularly in developing